matiamin/matiamin.github.io/_posts/2016-01-05-git-basics.md

 {% endhighlight %}

 #### Undo Changes
-A `VCS` is useless if it cannot undo committed and untracked changes to to a file or project.
+A `VCS` is useless if it cannot undo committed and untracked changes to a file or project.

 * View a previous commit
 * Undo a commit by applying a new commit